Bill Walczak

 Bill Walczak is a community activist in Boston, Massachusetts, United States.
-In April 2013 he became a candidate for mayor of Boston.
+He was a candidate for mayor of Boston in 2013.

 Family

 Walczak is a resident of Savin Hill, where he lives with his wife, Linda.
 Originally from New Jersey, he came to Boston on a Boston University scholarship but dropped out after one semester to work on the lettuce boycott of the United Farm Workers.

 Education

 Walczak graduated in history from the University of Massachusetts Boston in 1979; he is also a member of the board of the University of Massachusetts Boston Alumni and Friends.